Higher Hida theory for Hilbert modular varieties in the totally split case: Higher Hida theory

 For all $k_\p<1$ and $n\geq 0$, $T_\p$ acts on $\RG(X_1,{\omega}^{(\underline{k},w)}(-nD_\p))$ and for $n'\geq n$ the maps $\RG(X_1,{\omega}^{(\underline{k},w)}(-n'D_\p))\to \RG(X_1,{\omega}^{(\underline{k},w)}(-nD_\p))$ are equivariant for this action.
 Moreover, we have a commutative diagram

-\end{cor} Recall that, since $T_\p$ acts on the cohomology groups of the considered complexes, which are finite vector spaces, the sequence $(T_\p^{n!})_{n}$ converges to an idempotent $e(T_\p)$.
-Up to quasi-isomorphism, we can also make sense of the projector $e(T_\p)$ acting on the complexes themselves (see \cite[Lemma 2.1.3 and Lemma 2.3.1]{pilloni}).
-The above corollary hence implies the following crucial result. \begin{cor} After applying the idempotent $e(T_\p)$ the horizontal maps considered above become quasi-isomorphisms, namely if $n\geq 0$ then we have quasi-isomorphisms
+\end{cor} {Since the complexes considered above are bounded complexes of finite $R$-modules, their endomorphism ring is finite.
+Therefore for $n$ large enough, we have $T_{\p}^{n!}=T_{\p}^{(n+1)!}$ and $T^{n!}_{\p}$ is idempotent.
+Hence we can define the limit $e(T_\p)=\lim_{n\to \infty}T_\p^{n!}$ which is an idempotent endomorphism of such complexes.} The above corollary hence implies the following crucial result. \begin{cor} After applying the idempotent $e(T_\p)$ the horizontal maps considered above become quasi-isomorphisms, namely if $n\geq 0$ then we have quasi-isomorphisms

 \end{cor}